Check out some of the most kick-ass, inspiring vegan athletes and outdoor adventurers

 After getting married at 6,000ft she even parachuted off the plateau after the ceremony!

-Davies has been vegan for 16 years and says there’s nothing in life that hasn’t got better as a result.
+Davies has been vegan for 16 years and says there’s nothing in life that hasn’t gotten better as a result.
 She feels it’s given her a powerful connection to her sport and surroundings.

-If you want more vegan outdoor inspiration and expert guides, sign up to our newsletter to stay connected
+If you want more vegan outdoor inspiration and expert guides, sign up for our newsletter to stay connected